 The severity of these penalties will differ from case to case.
 Under HB 17-1302, the following penalties exist for some teens who engage in sexting behavior.

-This crime is typically a class 2 misdemeanor.
-But, this can be upgraded to a class 1 misdemeanor if the teen posting or sharing the image has a criminal record or was believed to have malicious intent.
+This crime is typically a class 2 misdemeanor but can be upgraded to a class 1 misdemeanor if the teen posting or sharing the image has a criminal record or was believed to have malicious intent.

 Possession is classified as a petty offense.
 However, if the possessor holds 10 or more images depicting 3 or more different people, the state can upgrade the petty offense to a class 2 misdemeanor.

 This is the least severe charge.
 The state usually hands the teen in question a civil infraction.
-The state may require them to participate in an educational program, such as the Colorado School Safety Resource Center.
-Also, a fine of $50, which may be waived upon completion of the program.
+The state may require them to participate in an educational program, such as the Colorado School Safety Resource Center, as well as a fine of $50, which may be waived upon completion of the program.

 Adult Penalties for Sexting in Colorado